-Karl Lagerfeld, the very charismatic and mediatized designer, takes care of enhancing the brand identity reinterpreting every season what made Coco Chanel famous for: the tweed jacket, the pearls, the black and white and the camellia.
-But always bringing them a modern twist which makes these recognition elements parts of a timeless fashion, which can be worn by young and older customers.
+Karl Lagerfeld, the very charismatic and mediatized designer, took care of enhancing the brand identity reinterpreting every season what made Coco Chanel famous for: the tweed jacket, the pearls, the black and white and the camellia.
+But always bringing them a modern twist which makes these recognition elements part of a timeless fashion, which can be worn by young and older customers.
 Since his demise in 2019, the Virginie Viard has taken on this role, who started working at the house way back in 1987.

-The highlighting of the traditional know-how is indeed a very important issue in Chanel ’s communication.
+The highlighting of the traditional know-how is indeed a very important issue in Chanel’s communication.
 The company was one of the first to emphasize this aspect, with Hermès.
-But for the French fashion brand, it was so crucial that they started to take over their major suppliers and to build up from 1997 on a talent pool, named “Paraffection” whose goal is to preserve and promote the heritage, craft and manufacturing skills.
-Today, this Chanel subsidiary gathers a dozen of fashion artisan workshops, among them Lesage (embroideries), Lemarié (feathers and camellias), Causse (glovemaker), Michel Herbelin SA (milliner) and the last acquisition in last December Bodin-Joyeux (tanner).
+But for Chanel, it was so crucial that they started to take over their major suppliers and to build up from 1997 on a talent pool, named “Paraffection” whose goal is to preserve and promote the heritage, craft and manufacturing skills.
+Today, this Chanel subsidiary gathers a dozen of fashion artisan workshops, among them Lesage (embroideries), Lemarié (feathers and camellias), Causse (glove maker), Michel Herbelin SA (milliner) and the last acquisition in last December Bodin-Joyeux (tanner).
 In 2022, Chanel acquired a stake in FashionArt SpA, which has been a long-time supplier for the brand and specializes in jeans and high-end denim products.

 But beyond this preservation of an endangered industry, this strategy also allows Chanel to secure its production and its supply chain integrating all the different manufacturing steps.